SofMain-1337/Fortnite-ExternalBase/README.md

 This Is my External Fortnite base!
 Offsets Updated so it should work!

+!!IF YOU SELL THIS OR CLAIM ITS YOURS WITHOUT CREDITS YOU GETTING BLACKLISTED/BANNED/CLOWNED/EXPOSED BY ME AND OTHER COMMUNITIES!!
+--
 I WILL UPDATE THIS SOURCE EVERY UPDATE!

 MAKE SURE PROJECT IS SET TO: Release x64